Addressing the need for more rural educators

 “The question we face is: How are we preparing these students to live in a modern world but at the same time keep their traditional values?
 Outside culture tells you to put yourself first to succeed.
 Traditional cultural values tell you to take care of one another and serve other people first.
 For us, it’s finding balance in how we teach students what it means to succeed,” Isaiah said.

 For Isaiah, his own answer is to take an even greater role in the education system as an administrator.
-While teaching, Isaiah has also beeen working on his Educational Leadership (Principalship), MEd to become a school administrator, and last year he was doing his internship at the school where he teaches.
+While teaching, Isaiah also worked on his Educational Leadership (Principalship), MEd to become a school administrator, and he was able to do his internship at the school where he teaches.
+The program combines coursework with mentoring and an intense in-school internship to provide aspiring leaders with the skills and tools they need to work as school administrators.

 “I'm teaching where I grew up, and that’s important,” Isaiah said.
 “I'm making an impact in their life, and I hope to help the school system even more.”